Gary LEWIS

 dioxide as a carbonic acid.

-[0017] According to further aspects of the present invention there
+[0017] According to further aspects of the present invention

-are provided fertilizer solutions comprising the condensate
+there are provided fertilizer solutions comprising the

-solution formed by the system and method noted above.
+condensate solution formed by the system and method noted above.

 [0018] The use of water and exhaust mixed together and

-subsequently condensed produces a solution of water with nitrate,
+subsequently condensed produces a solution of water with

-nitrite, ammonium, sulphur, phosphorus, magnesium, zinc, iron,
+nitrate, nitrite, ammonium, sulphur, phosphorus, magnesium,

-pump motor in an irrigation system for example.
+an irrigation pump motor in an irrigation system for example.

 [0019] As described in our method of extraction, complete

-conversion to nitric acid is not required as water will scrub out
+conversion to nitric acid is not required as water will scrub

-NH4, NO2, NO3, and other plant nutrients such as sulphur,
+out NH4, NO2, NO3, and other plant nutrients such as sulphur,

-phosphorus, magnesium, zinc, iron, copper and carbon dioxide as a
+phosphorus, magnesium, zinc, iron, copper and carbon dioxide as

-the crop and/or be stored in the soil as a carbon sink.
+feed the crop and/or be stored in the soil as a carbon sink.
 NO2

 (nitrite) will feed soil bacteria and nitrite reductase (NiR)

-which transforms nitrite to ammonia and the nitrate bacteria will
+which transforms nitrite to ammonia and the nitrate bacteria

 [0020] The use of an exhaust chamber in combination with a water